Duration

 2

-The students should get a minimum grade of C- in Design Studio I & Design Studio II.
+The students should get a minimum grade of C- in Design Studio I, Design Studio II, and Drawing I

 3

-The student should get a minimum grade of B- at least in Drawing II course.
+The students should get a minimum grade of B- in Drawing II

 BA - Fine Arts